mattrodosky/project-3/README.md

 - Go to computer to find flavor pairings based on what you have to create a smaller pantry and use those to find a recipe based off of a narrower selection.

+The application is a 2-step llm.
+First it gathers ingredients and finds recipes that can be made using them, then it takes a recipe name and generates the directions to create the recipe.

 ## Architecture
 ### Initial Application
 Application uses a PySide front-end incorportated with "untrained" Gemini api calls to find